 Cerro Gordo (IA) — Project aims to explore cross-jurisdictional sharing arrangements to identify optimal arrangements for disease surveillance and response and to strengthen the regional public health system for equitable delivery of epidemiological public health services.
 Project also aims to develop tools and protocols for disease reporting.

 Kentucky River District (KY) — Project aims to assess health issues, concerns and interests from citizens across all eight counties of the Kentucky River Area Development District and aims to direct asset mapping within each county to assess available resources that may be used to address issues identified within the counties.

 Metropolitan Area Planning Council (MA) — Project aims to collect and analyze 2016–17 data for inspections and enforcement, including staffing and revenue, and aims to collect and analyze 2016–17 data for public health nursing, including staffing and financing.
 Project also aims to develop cross-jurisdictional sharing models and plans using prior findings.

 Montgomery Township (NJ) — Project aims to conduct a nursing capacity-building pilot to investigate needs for communicable disease investigation, enforcement and outbreak and disaster response.
 Project also aims to develop nursing performance management work plan and quality improvement action plan.

-Nebraska Association of Local Health Departments (NE) — Project aims to support a workgroup in developing a framework for shared human resource services including the drafting of administrative documents for formal sharing arrangements (Human Resources Ensembles).
+Nebraska Association of Local Health Directors (NE) — Project aims to support a workgroup in developing a framework for shared human resource services including the drafting of administrative documents for formal sharing arrangements (Human Resources Ensembles).
 Project also aims to develop draft contracts for ensembles, develop a request for proposals to hire a human resources professional, and identify project costs and potential returns on investment.